The evidence for U=U (Undetectable = Untransmittable): why negligible risk is zero risk

 Launched in 2016, the Undetectable = Untransmittable (U=U) campaign is based on the following statement: “A person living with HIV who has undetectable viral load does not transmit HIV to their partners”.
 [1, 2]

-The statement has been endorsed by more than 350 HIV organisations from 34 countries, including by leading scientific and medical organisations such as the International AIDS Society (IAS), UNAIDS, and the British HIV Association (BHIVA).
+By August 2021 the campaign statement has been endorsed by more than 1000 organisations from over 100 countries in the U=U campaign, including by leading scientific and medical organisations such as the International AIDS Society (IAS), UNAIDS, the British HIV Association (BHIVA) and the US CDC.

 The support for the statement is also remarkable given that science is not able to prove a negative – ie that something will not happen.